-The level of potential risk of the identified pollutant linkage to human health and/or controlled waters and protected species and natural habitats has been completed with reference to CIRIA guidance document C522 "Contaminated Land Risk Assessment a Guide to Good Practice" (2002).
+The level of potential risk of the identified pollutant linkage to human health and/or controlled waters has been completed with reference to CIRIA guidance document C522 "Contaminated Land Risk Assessment a Guide to Good Practice" (2002).
 This document presents a qualitative framework for evaluating risk which is useful at the PSA stage, prior to intrusive investigations being completed.
-C522 presents a risk matrix that allows a qualitative expression of:
+C522 presents a risk matrix that allows a gualitative expression of: